What is polio?

 - When will I feel better?

-- Will I have any long-term problems from the disease?
+- Will I have any long-term problems?

 A note from Cleveland Clinic